Stage 8: Test and debug the support you designed for the identification properties

 Extensibility Accelerator runs the get_property_value function on the Book control with the argument "

 The Debug Test Property Retrieval dialog box reopens and displays

 Test the retrieval of the values for min_used_price, price, and title properties the same way as you tested the first property.

-Continue to Deploy the Support to UFT and Test It Again.
+Continue to Deploy the support to UFT One and test it again.